-The task of the supervisor and the advisor is to follow the PhD student's research progress, to supervise the writing of the dissertation, to approve research budget expenses, research periods abroad and participation in conferences and summer/winter schools, as well as to assist the candidate's pursuit of an academic or professional career.
-Continuation in the programme depends on regular progress reports provided by the supervisors.
-Students must stay in regular contact with their supervisors, and keep them informed of their progress.
+The task of the supervisor and co-supervisor is to follow the PhD student's research progress, to supervise the writing of the dissertation, to approve research budget expenses, research periods abroad and participation in conferences and summer/winter schools, as well as to assist the candidate's pursuit of an academic or professional career.

+Continuation in the programme depends on regular progress reports provided by the supervisors and co-supervisors.
+Students must stay in regular contact with their supervisors and co-supervisors and keep them informed of their progress.